PTPells/maybeuseful/src/posts/Interfacing with Uncertainty.md

 I think "underneath" this approach is the assumption that through thinking alone you can learn and know.
 Although, I think the faultiness of this approach reveals itself through the movement the approach fails to inspire.

-Certainty is expensive (broadly defined).
+I accept that I need certainty to proceed.
+I also recognize that creating certainty is expensive (broadly defined).
 Even more so when you seek it externally, where the environment is more variable, dynamic, and allergic to control.

-It therefore seems wise to seek within by nourishing the internal capacities and relationships I can depend on help me heal, repair, and make sense of the unvertainty I will invariably find myself within if I continue being move towards living a life off-script
+Therefore, it seems wise to allocate the limited resources available to you to create certainty by nourishing the internal capacities and relationships I can depend on to help me heal, repair, and make sense of the unvertainty I will invariably find myself within if I continue being move towards living an unscripted life.

 ---